 One of the early signs of perimenopause is in menstrual cycle changes.
 The changes often include heavy bleeding and irregular bleeding between periods in perimenopause.
 Let’s see why irregular bleeding between periods occurs in perimenopause stage and how to handle heavy bleeding during perimenopause.

 Irregularly heavy bleeding is also one of the symptoms experienced by women with hypothyroidism.
 Read more about this at What are the Symptoms for Low Thyroid?

 During both perimenopause and post menopause phases, many physical and emotional symptoms of menopause start to occur because of the low estrogen levels.
-Both the physical and emotional symptoms you felt during your perimenopause may be carried on or disappear after you're menopause.
+Both the physical and emotional symptoms you felt during your perimenopause may carry on or disappear after you’re menopause.

 Although menopause is a natural and inevitable stage in every woman’s life, its physical, mental, and emotional manifestations can vary greatly from one person to the next1.
 Some women may experience none; while others may face many symptoms from mood swings to heart palpitations to hot flashes and night sweats.

 It’s also common to develop the physical and emotional symptoms of menopause during perimenopause phase such as hot flashes and night sweats, heart palpitations, mood swings, etc. The most prominent symptom of perimenopause would be heavy bleeding and irregular periods.
 Let’s take a look at menopause, perimenopause and irregular bleeding and how to handle heavy bleeding during perimenopause.

 In a healthy menstruating woman, estrogen is the main hormone released for the first 10-12 days after earlier menstrual cycle.
 Ovulation then signals the body to secrete progesterone, which happens for the next 12 or so days.
 When there’s no pregnancy, the levels of progesterone and estrogen will drop at around day 28 and menstruation starts.